dt222cc/1dv450-dt222cc/2-api/README.md

 Also only able to delete the creators own events.

+Deletes positions and tags associated with the event also gets deleted if those resource only had that "one" link.

 ## Note

 I should probably have good error handling which handles many different scenarios.
 The consequence for that probably more cluttered code.
 We'll see if I can refactor it.